How Does Returns Management Work?

 - Refunds and Payment Processing: The administrative cost of processing refunds can add up, especially when considering payment gateway charges or currency conversion fees for international transactions.
 In some cases, businesses may offer store credit as an alternative to cash refunds, providing customers with the option to use that credit for future purchases.

-Logistics and Restocking Issues
+What Are Common Returns Logistics and Restocking Issues?

 The logistics behind handling returns can quickly become a nightmare, especially for businesses that operate on a large scale.